anaaya2302/me-vs-CS231n/Notes/Optimization.md

 w_{new} = w_{old} - \alpha \nabla F(w_{old})
 $$

 The α represents what we earlier abstracted as "step size".
 It is the learning rate.
 The higher the learning rate, the quicker we will descend.
 But, if we keep it really high, we might accidentally go past the global minimum, or just oscillate around meaninglessly.
 Too low, and your model will learn after gta 6.
 You can think of learning rate as a step size scaling term.
-It is an exanple of a hyperparameter i.e it doesn't change during training, we pre decide it.
+It is an example of a hyperparameter i.e it doesn't change during training, we pre decide it.

 <- If you're confused as to where the biases went, we usually just incorporate them into the 0th index of the weight vector and make the 0th index of the feature vector equal 1 to prevent scaling.
 This way, the dot product ends up being the same and we don't need to refer to biases separately. ->